bryancwilson/Music-AI-Research/README.md

 ### Preface
 Though I have split these two these research projects into two main stretches, they both can be thought of as one long research project where I explored one main topic
 -- computer generated art through machine learning.
 As a musician, I believe music to be a carefully constructed reflection, by a composer, songwriter, filmscorer, etc., of the human experience.
 It is both the spontaneity and predictibility throughout a piece of music that embodies a person's life.
-Futhermore it is the experiences of a person's life which informs the composer throughout the composition of a piece of music.  therefore cannot be mimicked but rather must be learned.
+Futhermore it is the experiences of a person's life which informs the music composition process.
+Music therefore cannot be mimicked but rather must be learned.

-With the recent 21st century surge technological advancements, Machine Learning has become a widely researched and implemented tool in businesses and universities.
+With the recent 21st century surge in technological advancements, Machine Learning has become a widely researched and implemented tool in organization globally.
 Naturally within the ongoing conversation regarding the capacity of machine learning, the task of creating art has arisen.
 There has been success using natural language processing techniques and other generative architectures to compose music, however there is still compositional cielings such as originality and complexity we have not broken through as well as a large mistrust of AI composers from the musician population.

 If quantifying the complexity of human emotions and emulating that in music is unfeasible for a computer, can we instead use machine learning and mathematical concepts to instead model the human composition process which is driven by the human experience.
 If not, will even a partial or incomplete model lead to much more original and complex sounding music.
 This ultimately is what I looked to explore in this research project.